-1 For purposes of this table, a person or group of persons is deemed to have beneficial ownership of any ArcelorMittal ordinary shares as of a given date on which such person or group of persons has the right to acquire such shares within 60 days after December 31, 2018 upon exercise of vested portions of stock options.
-All stock options that have been granted to date by ArcelorMittal have vested.

-2 For purposes of this table, ordinary shares owned directly by Mr. Lakshmi Mittal and his wife, Mrs. Usha Mittal, and options held directly by Mr. Lakshmi Mittal, are aggregated with those ordinary shares beneficially owned by the Significant Shareholder.
-At December 31, 2018, Mr. Lakshmi Mittal and his wife, Mrs. Usha Mittal, had direct ownership of ArcelorMittal ordinary shares and beneficial ownership (within the meaning set forth in Rule 13d-3 of the Exchange Act), through the Significant Shareholder, of the outstanding equity of two holding companies that own ArcelorMittal ordinary shares-Nuavam Investments S.à r.l. ("Nuavam") and Lumen Investments S.à r.l. ("Lumen").
+- 1 For purposes of this table, a person or group of persons is deemed to have beneficial ownership of any ArcelorMittal ordinary shares as of a given date on which such person or group of persons has the right to acquire such shares within 60 days after December 31, 2019 upon exercise of vested portions of stock options.
+All stock options that have been granted to date by ArcelorMittal have vested. - 2 For purposes of this table, ordinary shares owned directly by Mr. Lakshmi Mittal and his wife, Mrs. Usha Mittal, and options held directly by Mr. Lakshmi Mittal, are aggregated with those ordinary shares beneficially owned by the Significant Shareholder.
+At December 31, 2019, Mr. Lakshmi Mittal and his wife, Mrs. Usha Mittal, had direct ownership of ArcelorMittal ordinary shares and beneficial ownership (within the meaning set forth in Rule 13d-3 of the Exchange Act), through the Significant Shareholder, of the outstanding equity of two holding companies that own ArcelorMittal ordinary shares-Nuavam Investments S.à r.l. ("Lumen").
 Nuavam, a limited liability company organized under the laws of Luxembourg, was the owner of 63,658,348 ArcelorMittal ordinary shares.
-Lumen, a limited liability company organized under the laws of Luxembourg, was the owner of 63,658,348 ArcelorMittal ordinary shares and held options to acquire an additional 38,833 ArcelorMittal ordinary shares, all of which are, for the purposes of this table, deemed to be beneficially owned by Mr. Mittal due to the fact that these options are exercisable within 60 days.
+Lumen, a limited liability company organized under the laws of Luxembourg, was the owner of 318,288,328 ArcelorMittal ordinary shares.
+Mr. Mittal was the direct owner of 286,742 ArcelorMittal ordinary shares and held options to acquire an additional 18,833 ArcelorMittal ordinary shares, all of which are, for the purposes of this table, deemed to be beneficially owned by Mr. Mittal due to the fact that these options are exercisable within 60 days.
 Mrs. Mittal was the direct owner of 25,500 ArcelorMittal ordinary shares.
-Mr. Mittal and the Significant Shareholder shared beneficial ownership of 100% of the outstanding equity of each of Nuavam and Lumen (within the meaning set forth in Rule 13d-3 of the Exchange Act).
-Accordingly, Mr. Mittal was the beneficial owner of 382,272,251 ArcelorMittal ordinary shares of ArcelorMittal and options to acquire or Mrs. Usha Mittal and Mrs. Usha Mittal and Mrs. Mittal was the beneficial owner of 382,297,751 ordinary shares are Excluding options, Mr. Lakshmi Mittal and Mrs. Usha Mittal together beneficially owned 382,258,918 ArcelorMittal ordinary shares at such date.
-As of December 31, 2017 and 2016 , the Significant Shareholder (together with Mr. Mittal and Mrs. Mittal) held 37.41% and 37.40% of the Company's ordinary shares respectively.

-3 Represents ArcelorMittal ordinary shares repurchased pursuant to share repurchase programs, fractional shares returned in various transactions, and the use of treasury shares in various transactions; includes (1) 138,384 stock options that can be exercised by senior management (other than Mr. Mittal) and (2) 38,833 stock options that can be exercised by Mr. Mittal, in each case within 60 days of December 31, 2018, i.e. 0.02% of the total amount of outstanding shares.
-If exercised, the shares underlying these options will either have to be delivered out of Treasury shares or by the issuance of additional shares.
+Mr. Mittal, Mrs. Mittal due to the fact that these options are exercisable within 60 days.
+Mrs. Mittal was the direct owner of 25,500 ArcelorMittal ordinary shares.
+Mr. Mittal, Mrs. Mittal and the Significant Shareholder shared beneficial ownership of 100% of the outstanding equity of each of Nuavam and Lumen (within the meaning set forth in Rule 13d-3 of the Exchange Act).
+Accordingly, Mr. Mittal was the beneficial owner of 382,252,251 ArcelorMittal ordinary shares, Mrs. Mittal was the beneficial owner of 381,972,176 ordinary shares and the Significant Shareholder (when aggregated with ordinary shares of ArcelorMittal and options to acquire ordinary shares of ArcelorMittal held directly by Mr. and Mrs. Mittal) was the beneficial owner - 3 Represents ArcelorMittal ordinary shares repurchased pursuant to share repurchase programs, fractional shares returned in various transactions, and the use of treasury shares in various transactions; includes (1) 29,250 stock options that can be exercised by senior management (other than Mr. Mittal) and (2) 18,833 stock options that can be exercised by Mr. Mittal, in each case within 60 days of December 31, 2019, i.e. 0.001% of the total amount of outstanding shares.
+If exercised, the shares underlying these options will either have to be delivered out of Treasury shares or by the issuance of additional shares. - 4 Includes shares beneficially owned by directors and members of senior management and excludes shares beneficially owned by Mr. Mittal.
+Note that (i) stock options included in this item that are exercisable within 60 days are excluded from "Treasury Shares" above (see also note 3 above) and (ii) ordinary shares included in this item are included in "Other Public Shareholders" above.